martinsarrionandia/aws-rancher/README.md

 Grab the secret ARN and stash it for later.

 - Create a route53 zone for the domain where you will host rancher.
-In this example I have already created *sarrionandia.co.uk*
+In this example, I have already created *sarrionandia.co.uk*

-- Create an Instnace Key Pair and remember take note of the name.
-You will need to set this in the variables beflow.
+- Create an Instnace Key Pair and take note of the name.
+You will need to set this in the variables below.

 ```bash
 aws ec2 create-key-pair \